 As part of our pre-admission assessment procedures, our ESL learners will be admitted with a graduated entry where possible.
 ESL students will initially be placed in performance-based courses.
-Additionally, ESL students will have access to limited EA (educational assistance) support, wherever possible.
+Maple Leaf does not offer a specific ESL program.

 PREREQUISITE COURSES